helidon-io/helidon-examples/examples/logging/logback-aot/README.md

 The example moves all Java Util Logging to slf4j and supports more advance configuration of logback.

-# AOT (native image)
+GraalVM Native Image is not supported in Helidon 27.
+Run this example on the JVM as described below.

-To support native image, we need to use a different logback configuration at build time and at runtime.
+# Logging configuration

-To achieve this, we bundle `logback.xml` on classpath, and then have `logback-runtime.xml` with configuration that requires started threads (which is not supported at build time).
+The example bundles `logback.xml` on the classpath and uses `logback-runtime.xml` for runtime configuration that requires started threads.

 The implementation will re-configure logback (see method `setupLogging` in `Main.java).

 To see that configuration works as expected at runtime, change the log level of our package to `debug`.
 Within 30 seconds the configuration should be reloaded, and next request will have two more debug messages.

-Expected output should be similar to the following (for both hotspot and native):
+Expected output should be similar to the following:
 ```text
 15:40:44.240 [INFO ] [io.helidon.examples.logging.logback.aot.Main.logging:128] Starting up startup
 15:40:44.241 [INFO ] [o.slf4j.jdk.platform.logging.SLF4JPlatformLogger.performLog:151] Using System logger startup